-Dispatch Operations, Attachment B - Transmission Constraint Control Guidelines, including adjusting hydro/pumping schedules, curtailing interchange transactions, and/or committing quick-start generation to control flows within acceptable limits, as appropriate.
-The market to market redispatch must be implemented where applicable.
+Dispatch Operations, Attachment B - Transmission Constraint Control Guidelines, including adjusting hydro/pumping schedules, curtailing interchange transactions, and/ or committing quick-start generation to control flows/voltages within acceptable limits, as appropriate.
+Market-to-Market redispatch shall be implemented where applicable.

 As indicated in M-12, for "Reliability Only" facilities (i.e. facilities not under PJM Congestion Management) the Transmission Owners have the option to pay for generation redispatch on a pre-contingency basis or accept a PCLLRW.
-However, if a "Reliability Only" facility exceeds its Load Dump rating, PJM will manually dispatch generation to maintain flows below the Load Dump rating.
-Transmission Owners will be responsible for financial impacts of generation that is redispatched to alleviate an overloaded facility above it Load Dump Rating.
+However, if a "Reliability Only" facility exceeds its Load Dump rating, PJM will manually dispatch generation to maintain flows/voltages within the Load Dump limits.
+Transmission Owners will be responsible for financial impacts of generation that is redispatched to control a facility exceeding its Load Dump Rating.

-- PJM Dispatch implements 100% Synchronized Reserves (refer to PJM Manual M-12: Section 4.1.2 "Loading Reserves" for member actions) and/or declares a Local Maximum Generation Emergency Event, as appropriate. - PJM Dispatch issues the Post-Contingency Local Load Relief Warning to the TO dispatcher of the overloaded equipment, stating that enough load must be shed to maintain flows on the monitored facility below the Emergency Rating or an agreed upon level.
-If the TO does not have sufficient load to shed or sufficient time to shed the load to comply, the TO will inform PJM.
-PJM will then review the PCLLRW to include neighboring TO loads if applicable or develop an alternative plan to control.
+- PJM Dispatch declares a Local Maximum Generation Emergency Event as appropriate. - PJM Dispatch issues the Post-Contingency Local Load Relief Warning to TO dispatchers responsible for impactful load to be shed that will alleviate the loading on the limiting equipment.
+Thus the PCLLRW may be issued to the Transmission Owner of the limiting equipment and/or neighboring Transmission Owner with load downstream of the limited equipment.
+PJM will inform/ coordinate the post contingency load shed plan with the Transmission Owner of the equipment along with each Transmission Owner identified within the PCLLRW.
+The PCLLRW will state that enough load must be shed to maintain flows/voltage levels on the monitored facility within the Emergency limit or an agreed upon level. - If a TO informs PJM that it does not have sufficient load to shed or sufficient time to shed the load to comply, PJM will review the PCLLRW to include additional neighboring TO loads if applicable or develop an alternative plan to control. - PJM Dispatch provides the load distribution factor report to the impacted TO dispatcher(s) via PJM's PCLLRW application and via e-mail.

-If all of the load to be shed is in the non-owning Transmission Owner's territory, PJM may issue the PCLLRW to the Transmission Owner with the load and not the Transmission Owner of the limiting equipment.
-However, PJM will inform/coordinate the post contingency load shed plan with the Transmission Owner of the equipment.

-- PJM Dispatch provides the load distribution factor report to the impacted TO dispatcher(s) via the PCLLRW eTool application and via e-mail.
 Load Distribution Factor reports should be redistributed as changes to system reconfiguration warrant.
-Any post contingency switching solutions or post contingency generation redispatch will be documented in the PCLLRW application. - PCLLRW eTool application link: https://pjmpcllrw.pjm.com/ - PJM Dispatch issues a Post-Contingency Local Load Relief Warning via Emergency Procedure Posting Application to the PJM web-site, detailing any post-contingency switching, quantity of generation reduction, procedure or load-transfer solution, providing additional information regarding the firmness of anticipated post-contingency load shed. - PJM and TO dispatcher (s) periodically review and monitor approved post-contingency switching options. - PJM Dispatch reviews acceptable post-contingency switching options.
-Post-contingency switching, generator reduction, or load transfer options should be implemented prior to implementing a Load Shed Directive. - PJM and TO Dispatcher(s) should review potential post-contingency manual generation trip schemes.
+Any post-contingency switching solutions or post-contingency generation redispatch will be documented in the PCLLRW application. - PJM will include the Transmission Owner verified Behind the Meter Generation (BtMG) information in the Post Contingency Local Load Relief Warning ("PCLLRW") tool or other as applicable.
+PJM dispatch will NOT instruct the TO to schedule BtMG, other than for existing Non-Retail BtMG provisions.
+This information is provided for awareness only, unless for existing Non-Retail BtMG provisions. - PJM's PCLLRW application link: https://pjmpcllrw.pjm.com/ - PJM Dispatch posts a Post Contingency Local Load Relief Warning via Emergency Procedure Posting Application.
+The posting will indicate if post-contingency switching or generation is available - PJM and TO dispatcher(s) periodically review acceptable post-contingency switching options.
+Post-contingency switching, generator reduction, or load transfer options should be implemented prior to implementing a Load Shed Directive. - PJM and TO dispatcher(s) should review potential post-contingency manual generation trip schemes.
 Manual generation trip schemes should be identified and agreed to in advance.